S3-working-group/s3-practical-guide/docs/all.md

 -   make available any helpful information
 -   aim for shorter feedback loops to amplify learning.

-When decision-making is conducted close to where value is created, and the flow of information supports the continuous and steady flow of value, the potential for accumulation of waste is reduced.
+When decision-making is conducted close to where value is created, and the flow of information supports the continuous and steady flow of value, the potential for accumulation of waste is significantly reduced.

 ![Aligning the flow of information to support the flow of value](img/workflow-and-value/align-flow.png)

+#### Open Systems

+<div class="card summary"><div class="card-body">Intentionally communicate with and learn from others outside of your system.
+</div></div>

+Individuals, teams and entire organizations can acknowledge interdependence and intentionally invite people from outside their system to bring in **knowledge, experience and influence** to assist with decision-making and support collective learning.

+-   **External experts** can offer an outside perspective and bring knowledge, understanding and skills
+-   **Representatives of affected parties** can inform and influence decision-making in ways that benefit overall objectives (see _Involve Those Affected_)

 #### Create a Pull-System For Organizational Change